Greece's Tsipras says loan deal with lenders close

 "It should at some point be under the control and monitoring of the European Parliament, a democratic institution which has accountability," Tsipras said.

-Over the next two weeks Greece must conclude the bailout, or at least secure a bridge loan such as the one last month to cover its immediate financing needs.Greek officials say the country wants a full bailout immediately rather than a bridge loan.
+Over the next two weeks Greece must conclude loan terms, or at least secure a bridge loan.
+It received a bridge loan last month to cover its immediate financing needs.Greek officials say the country wants a full bailout immediately rather than a bridge loan.

-"We will not accept new prior actions (reform conditions in place) in order to have a small bridge loan," said Nikos Filis, parliamentary spokesman for Tsipras's Syriza party.
+"We will not accept new prior actions (reform conditions in place) in order to have a small bridge loan," Nikos Filis, parliamentary spokesman for Tsipras's Syriza party, said on Wednesday.

 "We want one final deal to be signed and then we will see what is needed to have a disbursement of 25 billion euros as the first instalment."

-The European Union estimates that the Greek banking sector will need anything from 10 billion euros to 25 billion euros, but the exact amount needed would depend on the results of stress tests and asset-quality reviews.

-The poor financing of Greek banks and the prospect of recapitalization, which would hurt existing shareholders, have sent the stock market's bank index .FTATBNK tumbling 63 percent in the three sessions since Monday's open.

-Greek media has reported that up to 10 billion euros of a first tranche of bailout aid -- assuming one is agreed -- could be channeled to the banks.
+Greek media has reported up to 10 billion euros of the first tranche of bailout aid could be channelled to banks, which urgently need recapitalising after mass cash withdrawals earlier this year that culminated in capital controls.